How tranexamic acid reduces bleeding in endoprosthetics (hip TEP, knee TEP)

 Safety of Tranexamic acid – what do studies say?

-Numerous international studies have shown that tranexamic acid does not increase the risk of thrombosis or embolism.
-This was a concern for many doctors for a long time.
-Today it is considered certain: the benefits clearly outweigh, and the safety is high.
-That is why tranexamic acid is now a worldwide standard for joint replacement surgeries such as hip or knee prostheses.
+Numerous international studies have shown that tranexamic acid the risk of thrombosis or embolism does not increase.
+This was a long-time concern of many physicians.
+Today it is established: the benefits clearly outweigh, and safety is high.
+Therefore tranexamic acid is now worldwide a standard for joint replacement surgeries such as hip prostheses or knee prostheses.

 Patient Questions (FAQ)